nasuni-labs/nasuni-dashboards/README.md

     drop series where "agent_host" = <IP or FQDN>
     ```

-10.  verify if the command was successful:
+10. Verify if the command was successful:

     ```shell
     show series